WordPress/gutenberg/docs/explanations/architecture/styles.md

 Every chunk of styles can only use a single selector.

 This is particularly relevant if the block is using `__experimentalSkipSerialization` to serialize the different style properties to different nodes other than the wrapper.
-See "Current limits of blocks supports" for more.
+See "Current limitations of blocks supports" for more.

 ##### Only a single property per block